nfultz/fzf-jump/README.md

 In Bash, the script creates a commands:

 - **jump** to jump to a given bookmark using fzf.
-By default, the script binds this function to **ctrl-g**.
-It is prefixed with a space, so jump will not appear in your history if you have `HISTCONTROL=ignorespace` set.
+- You can bind this to a shortcut in your configuration files, for example using `bind '"\C-g":" jump\n"'	`.
+I recommend prefixing the command with a space, so jump will not appear in your history if you have `HISTCONTROL=ignorespace` set.

 ## Sources